 WHEDA is a quasi-governmental agency that finances housing development through the sale of bonds.
 It receives no direct statetax support.
-It provides mortgage financing for first-time home buyers and financing for
+It provides mortgage financing for first-time home buyers and financing for multi-family housing as well.
+Specific programs evolve and change with the needs of the housing market.

 WHEDA also manages several federal housing programs.
-One program, the Low Income Housing Tax Credit Program, encourages housing development by providing private investors with income tax credits when they invest in low income housing development.
+One program, the Low Income Housing Tax Credit Program, encourages housing development by providing private investors with income tax credits when they invest in low-income housing development.
 Tax credits are allocated to housing projects on a competitive basis.